JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}

-    This will install the KMP-NativeCoroutines packages necessary to work with the `async/await` mechanism.
+This should install the KMP-NativeCoroutines package necessary to work with the `async/await` mechanism.

+###### If the import did not work ("No such module KMPNativeCoroutinesAsync") {initial-collapse-state="collapsed"}
+1. Select `iosApp` in the left-hand menu.
+2. Click on `iosApp` in the **Targets** block and select the **Build phases** tab.
+3. Click the plus button and select **New Link Binary With Libraries Phase**.
+4. Open the **Target Dependencies** section.
+5. Click the plus button and add the libraries selected earlier: `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.
+6. In the **Link Binary With Libraries** section, click the plus button and add the same libraries, `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.

+   Xcode may not reflect changes immediately, in that case, restart the IDE and reopen the project.
+   Make sure that both libraries are present in the **Link Binary With Libraries** section.

 ##### Consume the flow using the KMP-NativeCoroutines library